A ukulele for kids? Fantastic idea, BUT here’s what you need to know before buying.

 - Rhythm – they control the sound that comes from the instrument by strumming the strings.
 This will help them understand the rhythm and timing that exists in music.
 Even if they can’t master a strum pattern or play consistently, it forms the building blocks for their future success.

-- Exposure to real strings and frets – this ukulele lets your kids explore the relationship between real strings of an instruments and the frets on the fretboard, and how the interact.
+- Exposure to real strings and frets – this ukulele lets your kids explore the relationship between real strings of an instrument and the frets on the fretboard, and how they interact.

 All of these are important to priming your child for learning more advanced instruments later in life.
 One of our readers talks about how this ukulele sparked a curiosity for music in their 3 year-old child –

 He’s only really strumming along and singing to himself, but 4 days after he got it he was asking me how to make a song.
 We wrote a short song together about our labrador puppy.
 Those 20 minute alone were worth the price.
 Unforgettable.
 Diana C, NY.